maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **On coarse-graining and information loss**: Research on information loss from coarse-graining dates back to Shannon (1948) and Kolmogorov's ε-entropy theory.
 Cover & Thomas (2006) systematically summarize rate-distortion theory.
 The contribution of this paper is to apply this framework to the relation between macroscopic descriptions and microscopic states, and to give an explicit scaling law.

 **On scaling laws**: Research on coarse-graining scaling laws in physics appears in renormalization group theory (Wilson, 1971) and critical phenomena.
-The scaling law D_f → α has a form similar to the scaling exponents of the renormalization group, but a different physical content: the renormalization group describes how coupling constants change with scale, while this paper describes how the information loss rate changes with the relative scaling of microscopic and macroscopic entropy.
+The scaling law D_f → α has a form similar to the scaling exponents of the renormalization group, but a different physical content.

 **On the arrow of time**: This paper forms a series with the first two papers.
 The first argues that the arrow of time and the unification predicament share a common source; the second argues for the structural source of irreversibility; this paper provides a quantitative theory of information loss rate and reports a negative result concerning time-reversal symmetry.

+**On Boolean networks**: Research on random Boolean networks dates back to Kauffman (1969).
+This paper uses the D_f framework to analyze real biological networks (BBM database), as Appendix D.

+**On neural networks**: Information bottleneck theory (Tishby et al., 1999) studies the evolution of information within networks.
+This paper uses the D_f framework to analyze layer-wise information retention in neural networks, and finds a decoupling between D_f and accuracy, as Appendix E.

 ### 5. Structure of the Argument

 Section III defines the information loss rate and its properties.
 Section IV introduces rate-distortion theory and proves the inverse-inference error lower bound theorem.
 Section V gives rate-distortion functions for three common cases.
 Section VI provides numerical validation and the scaling law.
 Section VII validates the framework with a 2D Ising model.
 Section VIII reports a negative result from the time-reversal symmetry test.
 Section IX discusses the sensitivity of D_f to the definition of Ω. Section X discusses the relation to identification theory.
 Section XI discusses ontological asymmetry.
 Section XII discusses scope and limitations.
 Section XIII responds to objections.
 Section XIV concludes.
+Appendix D presents the analysis of real Boolean networks, and Appendix E presents the analysis of neural networks.

 ---